nergalex/f5-aks-kic-lab/source/class5/class5.rst

-lab 4 - API GW + OIDC
+lab 4 - API GW & WAAP
 ##############################################################

 This lab describes how to enable OpenID Connect integration and API protection.